-“Great Verge, we’re fucked!
+“Great Cosmos, we’re fucked!
 Did you contact HQ?”

 “I still can’t get a signal!”

-Koort looked around and saw an operational access elevator.
-He stopped and slammed the call button.
+Koort looked wildly around, and saw an operational access elevator.
+He sprinted and slammed the call button.
 He and Mia squeezed hard on the triggers of the ARA guns, flooding the area towards the rushing horde with a vortex of lightning.
-The virus zombies entered the cloud and fell, burned by the flashing storm, but behind others still advanced.
+The virus-zombies entered the cloud and fell, burned by the flashing storm, but behind them others still advanced.